Skip to footer content

 Loop

-In this example, the 'while' loop statement continues indefinitely until the user enters a valid positive number.
+In this example, the 'while' loop continues indefinitely until the user enters a valid positive number.
 It prompts the user for input, validates the input, and breaks out of the loop if the input is a valid positive number.

 Output